waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

     </body>
   </html>
 ```
-Create a Dockerfile outside the html directory:
+- Created a Dockerfile outside the html directory with:
 ```
 FROM httpd:2.4
 COPY ./html/ /usr/local/apache2/htdocs/
 ```
-The server was then accessed via the instance’s IP, demonstrating how Docker simplifies the deployment of applications on cloud instances.
+The Dockerfile uses the official HTTPD (Apache) image and copies the contents of the html directory into the container's web root.

-Build a docker image
+- Build the docker image

 ```
 docker build -t my-apache2 .